 JA3 is a method to fingerprint a SSL/TLS client connection based on fields in the Client Hello message from the SSL/TLS handshake.
 The following fields within the Client Hello message are used: SSL/TLS Version, Accepted Ciphers, List of Extensions, Elliptic Curves, and Elliptic Curve Formats.
 The end result being a MD5 hash serving as the purpose for the fingerprint.
 Because the SSL/TLS handshake is sent in clear text we can use it to fingerprint any client application using the information within the Client Hello message.

-At this moment JA3 is being supported by:
+At the time of writing JA3 is being supported by: